 Supporters of multiculturalism say it is a way of coming to terms with our country's increasing social diversity.
-With the Asian American and Hispanic American populations increasing rapidly, some analysts predict that today's children will live to see people of African, Asian, and Hispanic ancestry become the majority of this country's population.
+With the Asian American and Hispanic American populations increasing rapidly, almost half of the country's children under the age of five represent some minority category.
+Analysts predict that today's young people will live to see people of African, Asian, and Hispanic ancestry become the majority of this country's entire population.

 Supporters also claim that multiculturalism is a good way to strengthen the academic achievement of African American children.
-To counter Eurocentrism, some multicultural educators are calling for Afrocentrism, emphasizing and promoting African cultural patterns, which they see as a strategy for correcting centuries of ignoring the cultural achievements of African societies and African Americans.
+To counter Eurocentrism, some multicultural educators call for Afrocentrism, emphasizing and promoting African cultural patterns, which they see as a strategy for correcting centuries of ignoring the cultural achievements of African societies and African Americans.

 Although multiculturalism has found favor in recent years, it has drawn criticism as well.
 Opponents say it encourages divisiveness rather than unity because it urges people to identify with only their own category rather than with the nation as a whole.
 In addition, critics say, multiculturalism actually harms minorities themselves.
-Multicultural policies (from African American studies departments to all-black dorms) seem to support the same racial separation that our nation has struggled so long to overcome.
+Multicultural policies (from African American studies departments to all-black dorms) seem to support the same racial segregation that our nation has struggled so long to overcome.
 Furthermore, in the early grades, an Afrocentric curriculum may deny children important knowledge and skills by forcing them to study only certain topics from a single point of view.

-Finally, the global war on terror has drawn the issue of multiculturalism into the world spotlight.
-In 2005, British Prime Minister Tony Blair responded to a terrorist attack in London, stating, "It is important that the terrorists realize [that] our determination to defend our values and our way of life is greater than their determination to . . . impose their extremism on the world."
-He went on to warn that the British government would expel Muslim clerics who encouraged hatred and terrorism (Barone, 2005).
+Finally, the global war on terrorism has drawn the issue of multiculturalism into the spotlight.
+In 2005, British Prime Minister Tony Blair responded to a terrorist attack in London, stating, "It is important that the terrorists realize [that] our determination to defend our values and our way of life is greater than their determination to ... impose their extremism on the world."
+He went on to warn that the British government would expel Muslim clerics who encouraged hatred and terrorism (Barone, 2005; Carle, 2008).
+Of course, there are also many people in other parts of the world who believe that Britain and the United States have imposed their way of life on others.
 In a world of cultural difference and conflict, we have much to learn about tolerance and peacemaking.